Adhemar da Silva: Acting career

-In 1959, da Silva acted in the musical film Orfeu Negro (Black Orpheus) based on a play titled Orfeu da Conceição by Vinicius de Moraes.
+In 1959, Adhemar acted in the musical film Orfeu Negro (Black Orpheus) based on a play titled Orfeu da Conceição by Vinicius de Moraes.
 He portrayed the role as Death and the film received positive reviews from critics.
 The film also won the Golden Palm of the Cannes Film Festival and an Academy Award for Best Foreign Language Film.
 It was revealed that he received the film offer while he was studying for a physical education degree.
 He was preferred for the acting role due to his athletic body and he did not act in any other films as he did not have much interest in doing films which ultimately ended his film acting career.
 American anthropologist Ann Dunham who is also the mother of former American President Barack Obama insisted that Orfeu Negro was her favorite film.
 He is still recognized as one of only few Olympic gold medalists to have played a major role in films.